bellons91/personal-tech-notes/how-to/How to view last executed queries in SSMS 2019.md

 tags: sql, ssms
 ---

-# How to view last executed queries in SSMS 2019

 If you want to access the list of queries executed on a specific database (in this case, `proveDavide`), use this query.

 ```sql